 We simulate and evaluate the performance of the SIL algorithm by varying parameters such as ranging errors, network connectivity and node mobility.
 Four different topology types are considered, as shown in Fig. 5.
 We define the location error of a node as the distance between its true position and estimated position.
-In the figures we plot the mean location error nodes.
+In the figures we plot the mean location error and the median location error of all the non-anchor nodes.
 All distances are normalized with the nominal radio range R (i.e., if R = 30 m, then a location error of 1 means an error of 30 m).
 Distance measurement noise is modeled as Gaussian.
-Let d be the true distance between two nodes, the measured distance $\tilde{d}$ is then where Z is a random variable drawn from a standard normal distribution, and $\omega$ is a parameter for controlling the noise level.
+Let d be the true distance between two nodes, the measured distance d is then where Z is a random variable drawn from a standard normal distribution, and ω is a parameter for controlling the noise level.

-$$d = d(1 + \omega Z), \tag{8}$$
+$$\vec{d} = d(1 + \omega Z),\tag{8}$$